Stash vs Robinhood vs Acorns – Which is the Best Micro Investing App?

 Acorns: Fees

-Acorns offer commission-free trades, and there are no minimum account fees either, just like Robinhood.
-Acorns are different in that they charge a monthly subscription fee of between $1, $2 or $3 depending on the type of account you open (until your investments reach $1 million).
+Acorns offer commission-free trades, and there are no minimum account fees either.
+Just like Robinhood.
+Acorns charges a monthly subscription fee:

 Acorns: Types of Accounts